 As tangata whenua, we have a deep connection with Papatūānuku, the Earth Mother.
 Our identity, our knowledge and our worldview are built upon this connection, so we understand the importance of a stronger inclusion of te ao Māori and mātauranga Māori when dealing with environment issues or initiatives.

 Our role as kaitiaki, guardians of the land mean we have a responsibility to protect and care for our environment for generations to come.
 We know the support that is needed to be kaitiaki, to build green teams and new ways of working and are going through this too.
 Having partnered with CarbonInvoice as part of our commitment to Te Taiao, we plant trees for every recruitment assignment we complete at no cost to our clients.

 Ko te taiao ko ahau.

-Essentially, by caring for the taiao, we are caring for people.
+Essentially, by caring for the taiao, we are caring for the people.

-Let’s all endeavour to be ‘good ancestors’ on this recruitment journey, by making sure to look after our environment in the process– mō ngā uri whakaheke – for our descendants to come.
+Let’s all endeavor to be ‘good ancestors’ on this recruitment journey, by making sure to look after our environment in the process– mō ngā uri whakaheke – for our descendants to come.